Is It Time For A New Small Business Website Design?

 - The website is hard to update without special programming skills

-The Business Website Doesn’t Work Well On A Phone
+The Small Business Website Doesn’t Work Well On A Phone

 There’s no two ways around this one, Google prefers mobile-friendly websites when it comes to ranking and displaying search results.
 What does that mean for your business?
 It means if your website is not mobile friendly, you’re losing eyeballs, ranking opportunities, and overall visibility inside the world’s largest and most popular search engine.

 With over 65% of the world’s total online search activity, what Google prefers matters to small businesses.
 (See what Google has to say about your own website’s mobile-friendliness).

 It used to be that having a mobile version of your website separate from your regular desktop website was enough to get the job done for Google but not anymore.
 While there are ways to make your website more usable for viewers on a smartphone, being truly mobile friendly will be the key determining factor in the coming year as to whether your site will improve inside Google’s ranking system.

 Bottom line–check with your web developer and see if the software your website is currently built on will allow for mobile-responsive design updating (the ability for the website to automatically scale with the size of the screen it’s viewed on).
 If so, you may be best served to explore that option rather than paying for a new site.
 If not, this in and of itself may be enough to have you looking for a new platform to put your website onto.